 The Bioprocess Engineering Program is designed to support the development and enhancement of biotechnological processes that optimize biological product yield and the quality of end products.
-The Program will partner with other SRP Chairs and local bioprocessing businesses in designing processes to scale up production of end products in order to enhance the processing of grains, oilseeds, pulses, cereal and oilseed straw (fibre), and crop residue.
+The Program will partner with other researchers and local bioprocessing businesses in designing processes to scale up production of end products in order to enhance the processing of grains, oilseeds, pulses, cereal and oilseed straw (fibre), and crop residue.

 The program in bioprocess engineering is expected to make a significant contribution to the development, refinement and adoption of new methods that generate higher value products from Saskatchewan agricultural products.